QuantaFab Technologies

 Raman Spectroscopy

-Raman spectroscopy is a non-destructive optical technique that probes the vibrational modes of a material by measuring the inelastic scattering of monochromatic light, typically from a laser.
-It provides chemical and structural information, including molecular composition, crystal quality, and stress or strain in materials.
-Widely used in semiconductor, 2D materials, and nanomaterial research, Raman spectroscopy offers high spatial resolution and the ability to analyze samples without special preparation.
+Raman spectroscopy, a non-destructive optical technique, probes the vibrational modes of materials by measuring the inelastic scattering of monochromatic light, typically from a laser.
+This powerful method provides essential chemical and structural information, including molecular composition, crystal quality, and insights into stress or strain in materials.
+Widely utilized in semiconductor research, 2D materials, and nanomaterials, Raman spectroscopy is valued for its high spatial resolution and its capability for optical imaging, allowing for analysis of samples without special preparation.

 Optical Imaging